qlem/qlstatus/README.md

 ![alt text](https://raw.githubusercontent.com/qlem/qlstatus/master/screenshot.png)

 ## Goals
-Light, modular, eazy to use, eazy to maintain..
-No Memory Leaks !
+Light, modular, eazy to use and eazy to maintain.

 ## Features
 - date and time